how do i sign up?

 What boats do you use?

 We operate two boats which we replace each season.
-For 2018 we will have two 2018 Mastercraft NXT 22, a state of the art boat with Mastercraft Gen 2 Surf system and endless fun features.
-The other is our 2015 Axis A22 with Malibu ‘Surf Gate’ and Malibu ‘Wedge’.
-Both boats have the capability to not only pump a big wake but also fine-tune it to each rider/surfer/skier so that our campers can get the most out of their time at camp.
+For 2018 we will have two 2018 Mastercraft NXT 22's which we have modified with extra ballast!
+The NXT 22 is super versatile, giving us the capability to not only pump a big wake but also fine-tune it to each rider/surfer/skier so that our campers can get the most out of their time at camp.